This Is What Signature Analysis Reveals About You

 Initials only: You're extremely private.

-Small font size: You have self-esteem issues.
+Small letter size: You have self-esteem issues.

 Large capital letters: You're proud.

 So yes, big letters mean big self-esteem, as Diply reinforces.
 But aside from confidence, large capital letters in a signature also indicate that the signer has a strong sense of self-worth.
 Barack Obama signs with large capital letters, with a notably strong start to his signature.
 He aims to make sure his presence is felt.

 Scrawled letters are not necessarily the sign of someone sloppy (or rude): They could actually come from a person who works quickly and moves on to the next project, the Daily Mail says.
 Your illegible letters might be the sign of an agile mind.
 Messy writers, rejoice!